STERCORARIIDAE (6 species)

 Circus approximans Swamp Harrier

-Two subspecies have been recognized, gouldi of NZ and approximans of the sw Pacific (Ferguson-Lees and Christie 2001), but mensural differences have been considered insignificant (HANZAB).
+NOTE: Two subspecies have been proposed, gouldi of NZ and approximans of the sw Pacific (Ferguson-Lees and Christie 2001), but mensural differences have been considered insignificant (HANZAB).

 C. hudsonius Northern Harrier

-This and the next species are sometimes treated as subspecies of C. cyaneus, but considered specifically distinct by Ferguson-Lees and Christie (2001).
+NOTE: This and the next species, C. cyaneus, are considered specifically distinct by Ferguson-Lees and Christie (2001).

 Cas Hawaiian Is (6 recs 7 birds NW Is Oct-Jan, 20+ recs Sep-Apr SE Is, Pyle and Pyle 2009).
 Acc Revillagigedos Is (Clarion, Wanless et al 2009).